Jeff Taylor (basketball)

 Jeffrey Taylor (January 1, 1960 – March 2020) was an American professional basketball player.
-He played for three years at Texas Tech University, before being drafted by the Houston Rockets in the 1982 NBA Draft.
+He played for three years at Texas Tech University, before being drafted by the Houston Rockets in the 1982 NBA draft.
 Taylor played one season with the Rockets in the 1982-83 NBA season, and another with the Detroit Pistons in the 1986-87 NBA season.

-After his NBA career ended, he continued playing in Europe, eventually settling in Sweden.
-His son, Jeffery played college ball at Vanderbilt, and was selected in the 2012 NBA draft by the Charlotte Bobcats.
+After his NBA career ended, he continued playing in Europe, eventually settling in Sweden, in 1998 he led the Norrköping Dolphins to a Swedish championship.
+His son, Jeffery played college basketball at Vanderbilt, and was selected in the 2012 NBA draft by the Charlotte Bobcats.

 Taylor's death was announced by Texas Tech on March 5, 2020.
 No exact death date was given.
+He was 60 years old.